Pen and Brush Presents…March

 Pen and Brush Presents… is a reading series curated by Kate Angus for Pen and Brush.
 The series supports the work small press editors do in identifying excellent writing, as well as supporting the writing itself, by featuring exciting new work by established and emerging authors.
 Each month, “Pen and Brush Presents…” will feature readings by three writers, each one selected by editors at a press, journal, or organization with a strong female editorial presence.

 Anna Marschalk-Burns, representing Slice and the magazine's creative director Celia Blue Johnson.
+Slice, a Brooklyn-based nonprofit print magazine, was launched in 2007 by book editors Maria Gagliano and Celia Johnson and has since garnered rave reviews from some of today’s leading authors, editors, and agents.
+Pulitzer prize-winning author Junot Diaz praises, “Beautiful, compelling, irresistible: Slice will knock you right out.
+In the best way possible.”
+At the core, Slice aims to bridge the gap between emerging and established authors by offering a space where both are published side-by-side.
+In each issue, a specific cultural theme becomes the catalyst for articles and interviews from renowned writers and lesser known voices alike.
+Along with these pieces, we publish fiction and poetry that isn’t bound by the theme—we simply look for works by writers who promise to become tomorrow’s literary legends.
 Anna Marschalk-Burns is the co-creator and co-host of The Hustle, a writers' conversation series at WORD Bookstore in Brooklyn in which three writers do a brief reading then talk about how they hustle—what hours they keep, how they pay the bills, how they read, the importance of community and more.
 A writer and educator, she is a MFA candidate at Brooklyn College.

 Kate Angus is a founding editor of Augury Books.
 Her work has appeared in The Atlantic, The Awl, Best New Poets 2010 and Best New Poets 2014.
 Her poetry collection, So Late to the Party, was published by Negative Capability Press in 2016.